aelena/trustworthy-ai/README.md

   - [Explainable Artificial Intelligence (XAI): What we know and what is left to attain Trustworthy Artificial Intelligence](https://www.sciencedirect.com/science/article/pii/S1566253523001148)
   - [XAI 2.0 paper](https://arxiv.org/abs/2310.19775)
   - [A Survey Of Methods For Explaining Black Box Models](https://arxiv.org/abs/1802.01933)
-- Algorithmic Transparency - providing clear information about the algorithms used in AI systems
+- Algorithmic Transparency - ensure information about the algorithms used in AI systems is clear.
+Apart from techniques mentioned above, such as SHAP, LIME, XAI techniques, basic lifecycle considerations apply, that is:
+  - Detailed records of algorithms used, decision criteria, data sources and preprocessing steps done, model architecture chosen and rationale and training procedures.
+Data lineage tools can support auditing this aspect of AI&ML models.
+  - For Black box models, providing query access to the model without exposing internal implementation
+  - Transparency reports including regular updates on changes to AI systems and disclosure of known limitations or biases

+  As an auditor there are several evidence gathering techniques available to you.

 - Interpretable ML models
 - Privacy and data protection - standard guidelines apply here; collect and use only the necessary data for AI system functionality, protect sensitive data.
   - [Differential privacy](https://arxiv.org/abs/1412.7584)